SpecFlowOSS/SpecFlowWiki/Configuration.md

 ## Default Configuration

-In SpecFlow all configuration option has a default setting, so in an extreme case you don’t need to specify any configuration file.
+In SpecFlow every configuration option has a default setting, so in an extreme case you don’t need to specify any configuration file.
 Commonly the most important thing to configure is the unit test provider.
 Therefore simple SpecFlow projects configure only this aspect.
 The following example shows such a simple